Skip to main content

 CII will have a direct impact on chartering, S&P and Newbuilds.

-“We expect CII to be a key KPI going forward and for it to have a direct impact on values, financing, class approval, insurance and access to markets.
-Our expert team offer bespoke analysis to determine vessels’ maximum sailing speed under CII limits towards 2030.”
+“We expect CII to be a key KPI going forward and for it to have a direct impact on values, financing, class approval, insurance and access to markets.”

 Kenneth Tveter, Head of Green Transition Group